Why should a Christian support Israel?

 BECAUSE THE TIMES OF THE GENTILES ARE ALMOST FULFILLED.
 “Jerusalem will be trodden down underfoot by the Gentiles until the times of the Gentiles are fulfilled.”
 (Luke 21:24) Jesus foresaw that the Roman Gentile armies would overthrow every vestige of Jewish rule in Jerusalem; but He also saw that the day would come when Gentile domination of Jerusalem would come to an end.
 In 70 AD Jerusalem fell to the Roman army.
 In 1967, in the course of defending themselves against an attack from their Arab neighbors, the Israelis regained control of the entire City of Jerusalem for the first time since 70 AD thus fulfilling this prophecy of Jesus (Luke 21:28).

 BECAUSE WE MUST MAKE REPARATION FOR ANTI-SEMITIC TEACHINGS AND ACTS.
 Since the second century, Church leaders have been guilty of anti-Semitic remarks.
 These have provided a basis for despots to ridicule, discriminate, and even kill the Jewish people.
 Often these actions have been perpetrated by those who claimed to be followers of the Messiah.
 We need to make reparation for the tragic record of Christianity (both in its Catholic and Protestant forms) in its dealings with the Jewish people.
 The teaching has been spread in the Church since the early centuries that the Church has replaced Israel.
-This false doctrine is not faithful to either the Old Testament or New Testament Scriptures, and is a source of anti-Semitism.
+This false doctrine is not faithful to either the Hebrew Scriptures (Old Testament) or Christian (New Testament) Scriptures, and is a source of anti-Semitism.